KenT2/pipresents-kms/README.md

 Install RPi OS Bullseye
 -----------------------

-Image a SD Card with RPi OS Bullseye with desktop (32 Bit)
+Image a SD Card with the Legacy RPi OS Bullseye with desktop (32 Bit) accessed from the Raspberry Pi OS (other) menu item on RPi Imager.

 Ensure the OS is up to date: